Celebrate With Us!

 The Action Alert system is administered by The Montana Centers for Independent Living, which serves as a strong collective voice on a wide range of issues such as housing, employment, transportation, communities, recreation, and health and social services.

-Just sign up by clicking the button on the right and we will email you about important opportunities to advocate on behalf of individuals with disabilities locally, statewide, and nationally.
+Just sign up by clicking the button on the right and we will email you about important opportunities to advocate on behalf of Montanans with disabilities locally, statewide, and nationally.

 You may also visit the MTCIL Action Alert system website to learn more about our advocacy efforts and to take action on various issues right now.